 At the bottom of the form, you will choose your file to upload, then click the Submit button:

-You should then get confirmation that your submission has been successful.
+Once you click the Submit button, you should then get a confirmation email from ScholarWorks that your submission has been successful.

 No confirmation?
 Get in touch with Shelby Reader in the CSUSB Office of Graduate Studies.

-TIP: Most students will have all of their thesis/project content in the text document.
-But if you have additional files that are an integral part of your thesis/project (such images, spreadsheets, databases), you can submit these using the "additional files" option.
+But if you have additional files types that are an integral part of your thesis/project (such spreadsheets, database files, or media recordings), you can submit these using the "Additional Files" option.
+ScholarWorks accepts most common file types.